 HOW TO ACCESS FINANCIAL STATEMENTS OF A BROKERAGE FIRM AND HOW TO RESEARCH THE REGULATORY HISTORY OF A BROKER AND/OR A BROKERAGE FIRM

-There are around 4,000 registered broker-dealers in the United States.
+There are over 5,000 registered broker-dealers in the United States.
 These firms range from the largest and most well known wirehouses, to large regional firms, down to the local broker-dealer that may have only one office.

 It is quite possible that the firm or broker you are considering dealing with may have prior regulatory problems and/or prior customer complaints.
 Before you hand over your nest egg that you may have spent a lifetime accumulating, we suggest that you do two things: